 This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

-When traveling with young kids, we’ve found beach vacations to be some of our most enjoyable trips.
+We love traveling with our kids, and we’ve found beach vacations to be some of our most enjoyable trips.

 Beach vacations tend to be high in fun and low in stress.
 The water and sand make for lots of built-in entertainment without a lot of planning involved, so there’s less for mom and dad to worry about.